Our Simple Roast Turkey Recipe will have you cooking like a pro! This roasted turkey recipe is a must have for Thanksgiving or any holiday!

 With this turkey recipe, you’ll look like you’ve been making turkey for years!
 Also be sure to try our newest Baked Ham Recipe, or if a whole turkey is too much for your crowd you can make a Turkey Breast instead!

-How Do You Cook A Whole Turkey?
+How Do You Roast A Whole Turkey?

 Roasting a turkey is one of those things that people get a little nervous about making.
 I guess it seems a little nerve wracking, that big 20 pound turkey on your counter.
 Never fear, I’m here to tell you guys, it’s really so very easy.